QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Preliminaries

-\mysubsubsection{Rule-Based.} Rule-based algorithms leverage pre-defined rules to move agents to their goals.
-They usually run much faster but produce worse solutions than search-based and priority-based methods.
-We choose PIBT~\cite{okumura2019priority} as the representative of this category.
-PIBT uses an iterative one-timestep rule to move the agents.
+\mysubsubsection{Rule-Based.} Rule-based algorithms \cite{WangB11} leverage pre-defined rules to move agents to their goals.
+They usually run much faster, but produce worse solutions than search-based and priority-based methods.
+We choose PIBT~\cite{okumura2019priority} and LaCAM3~\cite{okumura2024lacam3} as representatives.
+PIBT uses an iterative one-timestep rule to move agents.
 At each timestep, each agent plans a single-step action towards its goal.
-In case of collision, a pre-defined rule based on priority inheritance and backtracking is applied to resolve the collision.
+In case of collisions, a pre-defined rule is applied to resolve the collision.
+LaCAM3 is an anytime algorithm that combines PIBT and search-based methods.
+As a hybrid algorithm that combines PIBT with search-based methods, It performs the search by sequentially expanding search nodes, and when it encounters the goal configuration, it derives the solution by backtracking parent pointers.

-\mysubsubsection{Learning-Based.} Learning-based algorithms usually formulate MAPF as a Multi-Agent Reinforcement Learning (MARL)~\cite{guillaume2018primal} problem.
-They train a shared policy for each agent, taking its local field of view as input and deciding its next action.
-We choose Learn to Follow (LTF)~\cite{learntofollow2024} as the representative of this category.
+\mysubsubsection{Learning-Based.} Learning-based algorithms either formulate MAPF as a Multi-Agent Reinforcement Learning (MARL)~\cite{guillaume2018primal} problem or leverage Imitation Learning (IL) to imitate the behavior of an oracle MAPF algorithm.
+MARL-based methods \cite{guillaume2018primal,Wang2023SCRIMPSC,learntofollow2024} typically train a shared policy for each agent, taking its local field of view as input and deciding its next action.
+IL-based methods, on the other hand, attempt to imitate an oracle algorithm.
+For example, MAPF-GPT~\cite{Andreychuk_MAPFGPT_2025} tokenizes MAPF instances and trains a transformer to imitate LaCAM3~\cite{okumura2024lacam3}.
+SILLM~\cite{JiangICRA25} trains a learnable PIBT by imitating the behavior of WPPL~\cite{Jiang2024Competition}.
+We choose Learn to Follow (LTF)~\cite{learntofollow2024} as the representative of the learning-based algorithms.
 LTF starts by searching for a guide path for each agent without considering collisions.
-Then it uses a shared learnable policy to move the agents to their goals along the guide paths while avoiding collisions.
+Then it uses a shared learned policy to move the agents to their goals along the guide paths while avoiding collisions.
 LTF is developed for lifelong MAPF, a variant of MAPF that constantly assigns new goals to agents.
 We modify it for MAPF by asking agents to stop when they reach their first goals.